Operation-Hope/paper-trail/README.md

 # Copy environment template
 cp .dev.env .env
+# The .dev.env file has defaults that match Docker Compose.
-# Update .env with your PostgreSQL credentials
+# Update .env if your local PostgreSQL has different credentials.
 ```

 **Frontend Setup:**